 [Actual 2030 Running Total: 1.0oC +0 = 1.0oC]

 A common starting point is disputing the current level of warming on the basis that climate scientists take too late a baseline to measure warming from.
 The global average surface air temperature change (the key figure used to define “global warming”) from the average values between 1850 and 1900 (the baseline used by the last IPCC report, AR5) stood at about 1 to 1.1oC in 2019, or about 0.8 to 0.9oC above the also-common 1951-1980 baseline:

 It’s true that 1850-1900 is after industrial emissions started and so doesn’t technically count as pre-industrial.
-And a recent scientific paper has made the case for using 1720-1800 as the best pre-industrial baseline definition.
+And a recent scientific paper has made the case for using 1720-1800 as the best pre-industrial baseline definition, while another shows the difference is enough to significantly affect the Paris Target carbon budgets.
 But the reason this later period is often chosen is because many observational records were started between 1850 and 1880, making temperature estimates more accurate.
 This is why many of the climate models start from 1850 too, because they need high-quality input data that an earlier start-point can’t provide – it’s not a “little trick” to make warming seem smaller.